infraguys/genesis_oidc_ui/docs/auth-flow.md

 - `callback_uri: string`

 The `iam_client` field contains the IAM client UUID that the UI uses when calling token-related backend endpoints and when building namespaced storage keys for tokens and the current user.
 The login form is only available when a valid `iam_client` value is present in the IdP configuration.

+The IAM client UUID is made available to the component tree via React Context.
+Services that require the IAM client UUID (such as token requests and token persistence) receive it explicitly when they are created, instead of reading it from a module-level singleton.

 When `idp_uuid` is missing or empty, or when the IdP configuration cannot be loaded or does not contain a valid `iam_client` value, the application treats this as a configuration error and renders the authentication error panel instead of the login form.